mdmtk/docs/edge/source/guide/csp/access.md

 Description:

 >Provide the Signatures that should be added to the "white" list.

->**Note:** This parm is optional and is not required to be present in the Request XML document.
+Specifying an empty (length of zero) value (or the absence of this parm from the XML) will cause no package signatures to be added.

 ###Add Packages and Allow to Submit XML
 Settable if: The Operation Mode is "Single User With Whitelist"